jakebrehm/manymiles-v1/readme.md

 ## Inspiration

 At the time of starting this project, I'd been on a lease for my car for nearly two years.
-I've always been a data fanatic, so I would log my car's mileage in a Google Sheet daily in order to see how I'm doing compared to my lease's mileage limit.
-I got tired of wasting 30 seconds per day opening the spreadsheet and adding to it, so I decided to spend a couple dozen hours building a website that would make it take 10 seconds instead!
+I'm a data fanatic, so I'd log my car's mileage in a Google Sheet daily to see how I'm doing compared to my lease's mileage limit.
+Tired of wasting 30 seconds messing around with a spreadsheet, I decided to spend a couple dozen hours building a website that would make it take 10 seconds instead!

 My *real* endgoal was a Siri Shortcut that would allow me to record my daily mileage hands-free by just speaking to my phone; essentially, this meant that I needed some kind of API to interact with a database.
 A nice-looking website, the accompanying analysis, and the web development experience were definitely positives though.